Leslie Flint - Independent Spirit Voice Medium

 - and still the voices have come to speak their message of life eternal...

-I have a rare gift known as independent direct voice.
+I have a rare gift known as 'independent spirit voice mediumship'.
 I do not speak in trance, I need no trumpets or other paraphernalia.

 The voices of the dead speak directly to their friends or relatives and are located in a space a little above my head and slightly to one side of me.